 When blue light (the only wavelength capable of passing directly through your cornea) a message goes to the brain.
 The message works like an alarm clock, or strong cup of coffee.
 Your brain believes, due to the artificial blue light, that the day has just begun.
 If we lived in the Stone Age, all of this would take place naturally.
 But we live in the Digital Age, and over 80% of us use an electronic device for an hour before bed.

 What is the Effect?

 You might be thinking, “So what?
 I do just fine – I stare at a screen all day and still get plenty of sleep!”
-Unfortunately that’s not the case for most people.
+Unfortunately, that’s not the case for most people.
 Sleep and restorative sleep are two very different things.
 Restorative sleep allows your body to repair and heal during the night.
 When coming from a digital device, blue light is 65% more intense than natural blue light.
 And while a rare few individuals may not necessarily feel the adverse effects, there is still a chemical reaction taking place that cannot be avoided.
-From a athletic trainer’s perspective, the affects you don’t feel come out in a poor performance the next day at practice.
+From an athletic trainer’s perspective, the effects you don’t feel come out in a poor performance the next day at practice.